ChamanRaghav/Student-Information-Mangement-Graphical-Representation-Of-Their-Performance/README.md

 # Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a Student Information Management app using Node.js, Express, Passport, Mongoose, EJS, Chart.Js and some other packages.

 ### Version: 2.0.0